emilyrbowe/data-structures/final_app/AA_README.md

 ```

 ### Clustering meeting markers
-I used a Leaflet plugin called [Leaflet Marker Cluster](https://github.com/Leaflet/Leaflet.markercluster) to allow the markers that were located on the same locations to cluster, rather than cover each other. s
+I used a Leaflet plugin called [Leaflet Marker Cluster](https://github.com/Leaflet/Leaflet.markercluster) to allow the markers that were located on the same locations to cluster, rather than cover each other.